tvlad1234/pico-rv32ima/README.md

 - a Raspberry Pi Pico (or other RP2040 board)
 - an SD card
 - two 8 megabyte (64Mbit) SPI PSRAM chips (I used LY68L6400).
+    - it is possible to use only one of these chips when running a reduced system image, by changing a setting in the config file.

 _This project overvolts and overclocks the RP2040!
 Use at own risk!_